 This can be tricky out of the big cities but where there’s a will there’s a way.
 Try our organic directory in your country (for Australia it’s Australian Organics Directory) or google things like cow share, organic butcher, grass fed beef, organic co-op and your suburb/town name, ethical meat, pasture raised chickens… another place you could ask is at the local health shop, as people who work at health shops tend to ensure they have a supply of ethical, pasture raised meats if their meat eaters.
-My butcher is GRUB if you’re Sydney based.
-They’re based in Vaucluse but they deliver statewide.
+My butcher is Ethical Farmers if you’re Sydney based.
+They deliver statewide.

 18. Is there an optimal time to consume stock?

 Best time is empty stomach or pre meal or during meal… so, as you can see, it’s always a good time, hehe.
 Stocks have something called hydrophilic colloid which attracts gastric juices and heals and seals intestinal lining.
 The reason it’s so great to add stock to cooked meals, is that cooked food doesn’t have those colloids and stock is the only cooked food that does (to my knowledge thus far in research).
 It really means you get much better absorption and utilisation of your foods if a little stock is ladled through here and there.
 I often give my son a little 1/3 cup a couple at breakky or before dinner, with sea salt.